jakob-bagterp/browserist/docs/xpath/cheatsheets/text.md

 ---
 title: XPath Cheatsheet for Text
 description: Learn how to use powerful XPath methods to target specific text in nodes.
-Includes code examples.
+Includes code examples for beginners and advanced users.
 tags:
     - Tutorial
     - Cheatsheet